 Any job that does not meet the above requirements would best fit the EB-3 subcategory of “unskilled workers.”
 Unskilled workers hold occupations that require less than two years of training or experience.
 Unskilled workers may include housekeepers, garden workers, nurses’ aides, janitors, domestic workers, agricultural workers and others.
 In order to qualify for EB-3 status. the qualifications of the applicant must match the requirements of the position they are pursuing.
 As an example, if a person has received an offer for a job requiring a vocational training period of one year, he or she must complete the required program before beginning to work for the sponsoring U.S. employer.

 Contact Us to Get Started

 If you are interested in pursuing an EB-3 visa, contact the offices of KPPB Law today.
 Our immigration attorneys are highly experienced managing employment-based visa applications.
-We offer free in-person or phone consultations to help you understand your best option before moving forward.
-If you are interested in learning more about your eligibility and how we can help you, call our office or request a free consultation online.
+We offer in-person or phone consultations to help you understand your best option before moving forward.
+If you are interested in learning more about your eligibility and how we can help you, call our office or request a consultation online.